 Local and regional planners and public health professionals who have experience and expertise in promoting health through design and programs are not consistently involved in school design and planning processes.
 Twenty-eight of the 33 superintendents who responded to the project's survey had recently completed a new construction or major renovation project and responded to questions about the design and planning process.
-Not surprisingly, school administrators and school board members were heavily involved in most design and planning processes.
-However, it was less likely for the planning process to include parents, teachers, students and other key stakeholders (e.g., food
+Not surprisingly, school administrators and school board members were heavily involved in most design and planning process to include parents, teachers, students and other key stakeholders (e.g., food